Z-knotted triangulations of surfaces

 \section{Introduction}

 Consider two adjacent edges $e_{1}$ and $e_{2}$ in a regular polyhedron.
 These edges have a common vertex $v$ and lie on the same face.
 We take the second face containing $e_{2}$.
 In this face, there is a unique edge $e_{3}$ intersecting $e_{2}$ in a vertex different from $v$.
 Similarly, we get an edge $e_{4}$ from the edges $e_{2}$ and $e_{3}$.
 Step by step, we create a sequence $e_{1},e_{2},e_{3},\dots$ whose elements will repeat after some times.
-So, we obtain a cyclic sequence satisfying the following condition: \begin{enumerate} \item[(Z)] any two consequent edges in the sequence are adjacent, but for any three consequent edges the face containing the first and second edges is distinct from the face which contains the second and third. \end{enumerate} Since we are dealing with a regular polyhedron, this is a skew polygon without self-intersections.
+Since we are dealing with a regular polyhedron, this is a skew polygon without self-intersections.
 Coxeter called such polygons {\it Petrie polygons} \cite[Section 2.6]{Coxeter}.
 They play an important role in his famous book.
 See Figure 1 for the Petrie polygons on the five Platonic solids (the bold line), observe that the dual solids have the same Petrie polygons.

-In non-regular polyhedra, cyclic sequences satisfying (Z) can have self intersections.
-For example, a $3$-gonal bipyramid (Fig.2) has only one such sequence (up to reverse).
+In non-regular polyhedra, cyclic sequences with the property described above can have self intersections.
+For example, a $3$-gonal bipyramid (Fig.2) has only one such sequence (up to reversing).

-Now, we consider connected simple finite graphs embedded in connected closed $2$-dimensional surfaces.
-In such graphs, closed paths with the property (Z) are known as {\it zigzags} \cite{DDS-book,Lins1} or {\it closed left-right paths} \cite{GR-book, Shank}.
-General results on zigzags in planar graphs can be found in \cite[Chapter 17]{GR-book}.
-A large portion of material given in \cite{DDS-book} concerns zigzags in three-regular graphs related to mathematical chemistry, in particular, well-known {\it fullerenes}.
+Analogues of Petrie polygons for {\it maps}, i.e. $2$-cell embeddings of graphs in closed $2$-dimensional surfaces, are known as {\it zigzags} \cite{DDS-book,Lins1} or {\it closed left-right paths} \cite{GR-book, Shank}.
+General results on zigzags in plane graphs can be found in \cite[Chapter 17]{GR-book}.
+A large portion of material given in \cite{DDS-book} concerns zigzags in three-regular plane graphs related to mathematical chemistry, in particular, well-known {\it fullerenes}.
 In both these books, the case when there is a single zigzag is distinguished.
-Following \cite{DDS-book}, we call graphs satisfying this condition $z$-{\it knotted}.
+Following \cite{DDS-book}, we call maps satisfying this condition $z$-{\it knotted}.